VortexCoyote/x3tr0v.github.io/_posts/2020-02-17-Component-System.markdown

 - [Conclusion](#conclusion)

 ## Background
-I've always loved to try out new ways of handling entities in games, which has lead to a lot of experiments over the years.
-So when the programmers of Oddbox were deciding the engine structure, I got the task os creating a Component System for our engine.
+I've always loved to try out new ways of handling entities in games, which has lead to a lot of experiments with different entity systems over the years.
+So when the programmers of Oddbox were deciding the engine structure, I got the task of creating a Component System for our engine.

 The one thing I wanted to focus on was the interface itself for the Component System.
 I wanted it to be as easy to use as possible, so that we could save as much time as possible, and minimize any confusion in how the Component System is supposed to be used.

 ## The Structure
 The structure is pretty simple at a surface level.
-GameObject are essentially the in-game actors who controls objects in a given seen, which can include AI, the player, or even a static object such as a rock.
+GameObject are essentially the in-game actors who controls objects in a given scene, which can include AI, the player, or even a static object such as a rock.
 A GameObject is defined as a collection of "Components".

 Components themselves are defined as data with certain logic that can be invoked on that data.
-An example would be a car GameObject, which can for instance have a wheel Component attached to it.
-The wheel component is responsible for the steering of the car, and acts upon it.
+An example would be a car GameObject, which can for instance have a wheels Component attached to it.
+The wheels component is responsible for the steering of the car, and acts upon it.

 ## Components
-So how does this translate to code?
+So how does this translate into code?
 I decided to make Component a base class, which newly created Components can inherit from.
 ```cpp
 class Component
 {